arpcard/FAQ/README.md

 <details closed>
 <summary>Q9: Does the Resistance Gene Identifier (RGI) work for metagenomics data?</summary>
 <br>
 A: Yes, the RGI can analyze metagenomics data at the command line.
-Full details are available at GitHub.
+Full details are available at GitHub: https://github.com/arpcard/rgi.
 </details>

 <details closed>